arjunmalik09/solutions-codeforces/README.md

-# solutions
+# Solutions
-Solutions to virtual contests on https://codeforces.com/ that I particaipate in weekly.
+Solutions to virtual contests on Codeforces that I particaipate in weekly.

 ## Link to my profile
 https://codeforces.com/profile/Arjun96